 Some brands have this down to the tiniest detail.
 Why is it, you recognize a brand after the first five seconds of a TV spot and you haven’t even seen the logo yet?
 Like Apple.
 Why is it, when you see a certain color, you automatically associate it with a certain brand?
 Like Coca-Cola.
 This even goes so far as to other brands using this color because they know and want to profit from the image it conveys.
 I have a nail polish called Coca-Cola-Red.
 Just saying.

 This is only possible because these brands are consistent in their branding.
 They have been consistent over a long period of time.
 If you look at these two examples you realize what kind of advantage it gives their brands.
-You can see that their products prices, fabrication or composition is almost irrelevant in their marketing.
+You can see that their product prices, fabrication or composition are almost irrelevant in their marketing.
 They don’t tell you about a super bargain you can make, they tell you how their products make you feel, how you can be a member of their culture.

 4 main advantages of brand consistency